 Inishturk is to be found about 9 miles off the coast of Mayo and it is famous for its sports field that the islanders carved out of the mountain.
 Inishturk in English means Island of the Wild Boar and it contains Ireland’s smallest primary school and a Community Centre which is also a pub and a library.
 Inishturk is famous for its cliffs and sea stacks Buachaill Mor and Buachaill Beag which can be found when following the clifftop from Dromore Head.

-Achill Island is of course the island that most tourists flock to in the season.
+One of the best islands to visit in Ireland is Achill Island where most of the filming for the Banshees of Inisheeran was filmed.
 The largest of the Islands in Ireland it has a coastline of nearly 80 miles.
 Achill is one of the few Irish Islands that you can get to overland as it is connected to the mainland by a swing bridge.

 Achill is home to two stunning beaches Keel Beach which is perfect for surfing and Keem Bay which looks like a beach you might find in the Caribbean surrounded by gorgeous mountains and lots of sheep.